Newport (Salop) RUFC: History

 In 1948 a second XV was fielded for the first time and in 1949 the club rented a ground at Chetwynd End and played there, on two pitches, until 1981.
 By 1955 a third XV was added and in 1957 a fourth team.
-In 1956 the club converted a warehouse in Water Lane into a clubhouse. two changing rooms, with separate showers rooms downstairs and a club room with bar upstairs.
+In 1956 the club converted a warehouse in Water Lane into a clubhouse with two changing rooms, with separate showers rooms downstairs and a club room with bar upstairs.
 The renovation cost £400.
 This work provided the club with its unique atmosphere for the next 25 years.
 In 1962 a colts XV was formed and coached by Reg Eales, a sports master at the then Newport Modern School, now the Burton Borough School.
 The side contained a large number of boys from that school.
 This squad grew in strength over the years with large numbers of those boys progressing into the first XV.
 Over the years colts from Newport have represented the club at Shropshire and the North Midlands levels with some going on to play for the Midlands and in England Trials.
 Throughout the "Sixties" the fixture list of the club was strengthened and included such clubs as Dudley Kingswinford, Bromsgrove, Sutton Coldfield, Lichfield and Kidderminster.
 All of these clubs were considered to be of a high standard at that time.

 In 1950 and after protracted arguments with the RFU Newport were allowed to start the Newport (Salop) RUFC Challenge Cup, which is now commonly called the "Shropshire Cup".
 This cup is still being played for today and outside Internationals it is thought to be one of the oldest rugby cup competition in existence.
 In 1981 Newport moved to the Showground site off of Forton Road, just a field away from the old pitches at Chetwynd End.
 A new club house was built and four pitches were laid out.
 The first XV pitch took the central position in the then Showground main ring.
 The club was officially opened with a match against a strong star-studded team Presidents XV which included eight internationals and one Barbarian.
 The Presidents XV won 50 points to 36 points.